xpack-dev-tools/riscv-none-elf-gcc-xpack/README.md

 ### Versioning

-The version strings used by the GCC project are three number string like `11.3.0`; to this string the xPack distribution adds a four number, as the SiFive version, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `11.3.0-1`.
-The fifth number is the xPack release.
+The version strings used by the GCC project are three number strings like `11.3.0`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `11.3.0-1`.
-When published as a npm package, the version gets a sixth number, like `11.3.0-1.1`.
+When published as a npm package, the version gets a fifth number, like `11.3.0-1.1`.

 Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^11.3.0` and `~11.3.0`